 Gets or sets the setting which columns of the worksheet are to be repeated on each page of the printout.
-Corresponds to the setting "Repeated columns " in the dialog box of the command File > Page Setup > Options.
+Corresponds to the setting "Repeated columns" in the dialog box of the File > Page Setup menu command, Options tab

+'''

-''' ' Repeat the columns A to C of the active worksheet pm.ActiveSheet.PageSetup.PrintTitleColumns = "A:C" '''
+' Repeat the columns A to C of the active worksheet pm.ActiveSheet.PageSetup.PrintTitleColumns = "A:C"

+'''

-Returns the parent object, i.e. an object of the type Sheet.
+Returns the parent object, i.e. an object of the type Sheet